h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-an-introduction-to-npm/index.md

 ## Installation

 Installing npm is pretty simple.
 Download and install [Node.js](https://nodejs.org/) (it includes npm) for your platform.
-I suggest installing the Long Term Support (LTS) release, which is recommended for most users.
-But if you like, you could install the current release containing the latest features.
+I recommend installing the current release.

 ## Usage